 Blended Learning study enables you to combine distance learning study with a period of full-time study at SOAS.
 If you are registered on the MA degree and have been allowed to proceed to the elective modules, you may study up to two elective modules at SOAS on an equivalent part-time basis in place of online learning modules.
+This is subject to meeting relevant VISA requirements.
 There will be restrictions on the availability of elective modules available for Blended Learning study.